fabiopoiesi/SingleImagePointRendInference/README.md

 Place infer_image.py and metallica.jpg in the folder /path/to/detectron2/projects/PointRend.

-Activate your virtual environment and run python infer_image.py
+Activate your virtual environment and run 'python infer_image.py'

 It should work!